NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] fix lvgl+simulator so it doesn't build SDL2 twice
 - [x] it is time to reorganize the directory structure again
   - we've got /openocd, /lib, /picolog, /tplp... too many different kinds of things at the top level
 - [x] bazel build for OpenOCD binary!